Education and Training

 Programs for medical professionals

 Scholars programs.
-With two different focuses — health care delivery and population health — the scholars programs are the center's innovative approach to training clinicians in health care delivery research through a one- to three-year heavily mentored training program.
-Didactic coursework is drawn from the curriculum in the Center for Clinical and Translational Science (CCaTS), while hands-on mentoring and training comes from mentors within the center.
+The center supports several different scholar programs focused on health care delivery, population health and surgical outcomes.
+The scholars programs are the center's innovative approach to training clinicians in health care delivery research through heavily mentored training programs that are 1 to 3 years long.
+Didactic coursework is drawn from the curriculum in the Center for Clinical and Translational Science (CCaTS), while hands-on mentoring and training comes from mentors within the Mayo Clinic Kern Center for the Science of Health Care Delivery and from collaborators across the enterprise.

 Through interactions across the center's different research activities, scholars are exposed to secondary data analysis, systematic literature reviews and meta-analyses, and various statistical and data-modeling techniques.
 They are mentored in both the selection and conduct of their research, which is chosen to address problems they and their colleagues see in the health care system today.
 Many of the scholars go on to successfully compete for additional career development awards, both internal and external.